126C.55 State payment of debt obligation upon potential default; repayment; state obligation not debt.

 Subd.
 2. Notifications; payment; appropriation. (a) If a district believes that it may be unable to make a principal or interest payment on any outstanding debt obligation on the date that payment is due, it must notify the commissioner as soon as possible, but not less than 15 working days before the date that principal or interest payment is due.
 The notice must include the name of the district, an identification of the debt obligation issue in question, the date the payment is due, the amount of principal and interest due on the payment date, the amount of principal or interest that the district will be unable to repay on that date, the paying agent for the debt obligation, the wire transfer instructions to transfer funds to that paying agent, and an indication as to whether a payment is being requested by the district under this section.
 If a paying agent becomes aware of a potential default, it shall inform the commissioner of that fact.
 After receipt of a notice which requests a payment under this section, after consultation with the district and the paying agent, and after verification of the accuracy of the information provided, the commissioner shall notify the commissioner of finance of the potential default.
 The notice must include a final figure as to the amount due that the district will be unable to repay on the date due.

 Subd.
 3. School district bound; interest rate on state paid amount.
-If, at the request of a district, the state has paid part or all of the principal or interest due on a district's debt obligation on a specific date, the district is bound by all provisions of this section and the amount paid shall bear taxable interest from the date paid until the date of repayment at the invested cash rate as it is certified by the commissioner of finance.
+If, at the request of a district, the state has paid part or all of the principal or interest due on a district's debt obligation on a specific date, the district is bound by all provisions of this section and the amount paid shall bear taxable interest from the date paid until the date of repayment at the state treasurer's invested cash rate as it is certified by the commissioner of finance.
 Interest shall only accrue on the amounts paid and outstanding less the reduction in aid under subdivision 4 and other payments received from the district.

 Subd.
 4. Pledge of district's full faith and credit.
 If, at the request of a district, the state has paid part or all of the principal or interest due on a district's debt obligation on a specific date, the pledge of the full faith and credit and unlimited taxing powers of the district to repay the principal and interest due on those debt obligations shall also, without an election or the requirement of a further authorization, become a pledge of the full faith and credit and unlimited taxing powers of the district to repay to the state the amount paid, with interest.
 Amounts paid by the state must be repaid in the order in which the state payments were made.